matteogiorgi/ulpe/README.md

 ## No-Install

-If you don't want to run any installer, you can just copy the main configuration files with the following command and you got yourself a minimal PODEEN.
+If you don't want to run any installer, you can just copy the main configuration files with the following command and you got yourself a minimal PUTS.
 Copy-pasta this in your terminal and hit enter 😜
 ```sh
 sh -c '
     BASE="https://raw.githubusercontent.com/matteogiorgi/podeen/refs/heads/main/base"